Scholar and Educator

 About Me

-I earned my Ph.D. in Sociology from the University of Massachusetts Amherst and will be joining the Department of Sociology and Criminal Justice at Suffolk University as an Assistant Professor in Summer 2025.
+I earned my Ph.D. in Sociology from the University of Massachusetts Amherst and am currently an Assistant Professor in the Department of Sociology & Criminal Justice at Suffolk University.

 My research is guided by three central questions: